 a) Lacks the capacity to respond to pending disciplinary charges, or

 b) Lacks the capacity to know the nature or wrongfulness of the conduct at the time of the offense.
-Students subject to disciplinary charges who wish to introduce relevant evidence of any mental disorder must so inform the dean of student life in writing at least two business days prior to any disciplinary hearing.
+Students subject to disciplinary charges who wish to introduce relevant evidence of any mental disorder must so inform the dean of student life in writing at least two business days prior to any conduct hearing.
 The dean of student life may elect to appoint a designee to act in administering this policy.
 If the dean of student life determines that the evidence may have merit, the case will then be resolved in accordance with these standards and procedures.
 If it is determined the student does not meet the criteria mentioned above, the case will be returned to the disciplinary process.

-9.4.4.2 Evaluation Referral
+Evaluation Referral

-The dean of student life may refer a student for an evaluation by an independent, licensed psychiatrist or psychologist chosen by the institution if the dean of student life reasonably believes the student may meet the criteria in Section 9.4.4, or if a student subject to disciplinary charges wants to introduce relevant evidence of any mental disorder.
+The dean of student life may refer a student for an evaluation by an independent, licensed psychiatrist or psychologist chosen by the institution if the dean of student life reasonably believes the student may meet the criteria in Section 9.4, or if a student subject to conduct charges wants to introduce relevant evidence of any mental disorder.
 A student referred for evaluation will be informed in writing by NDSU email and the evaluation must be scheduled no later than five days from the date of the referral letter.
 The evaluation will be at the student’s expense.
-If a student fails to complete an independent evaluation, he or she may be subject to the disciplinary process or an immediate interim withdrawal.
+If a student fails to complete an independent evaluation, he or she may be subject to the conduct process or an immediate interim withdrawal.

 9.4.4.3 Interim Withdrawal

 As stated above, an interim withdrawal may be implemented if a student fails to complete an evaluation with a licensed psychologist or psychiatrist.
-Also, an interim withdrawal may be undertaken immediately if the dean of student life determines a student may be suffering from a mental disorder, and the student’s behavior poses an imminent danger.
+Also, an interim withdrawal may be undertaken immediately if the dean of student life determines a student may be suffering from a mental disorder, and the student’s conduct poses an imminent danger.

 A student subject to interim withdrawal shall be given written notice and may be assisted throughout this process by an individual of his or her choice.
 The student, whether or not an evaluation has been completed, shall be given the opportunity to appear personally before the dean of student life within 72 hours of the effective date of the interim withdrawal to review:

-a) Reliability of the information concerning the student’s behavior , and
+a) Reliability of the information concerning the student’s conduct, and

-b) Whether the student’s behavior poses an imminent danger.
+b) Whether the student’s conduct poses an imminent danger.

 During an interim withdrawal, the dean of student life may place restrictions including, but not limited to, class attendance and use of campus services and facilities.